General Dentist vs Family Dentist: What’s the Difference?

 Cartoon illustration of three happy teeth accompanied by a strand of dental floss.

-You’ve probably seen the terms “general dentist” and “family dentist,” but you may not know what they mean—that’s okay!
+Finding the right dentist can be a challenge.
+You’ve probably seen the terms “general dentist” and “family dentist,” but you may not know what they mean, and that’s okay!
 General dentistry and family dentistry are essentially the same.
 Let’s take a closer look.

 Cartoon illustration of a superhero tooth flying and wearing a teal cape.
 A younger tooth rides on the cape, having just been rescued.